mbwong/mbwong.github.com/_posts/2011-12-24-data-analysis-lessons-from-the-greatest-good.md

 ---
 tags:
-title: "Data analysis lessons from the Greatest Good  "
+title: Data analysis lessons from the Greatest Good
 layout: post
 ---
 I spent my past summer at [the Greatest Good](http://greatestgood.com/), a